Setting the range

 Note: Small, fine bubbles such as those produced by oxygenating pond weed are unlikely to be detected.

-• Set the range of the Counter to Drop/Bubble Count.
+• Set the range of the counter to Drop/Bubble Count.

 • Set up the column of fluid for the bubbles to rise through.